E.U.A.C. statement and environmental commitment

 The E.U.A.C. conservation commitment

-The money E.U.A.C. receives from sponsors will be used to support in-situ and/or ex-situ conservation programs as proposed by member institutions and after screening by the E.U.A.C.
+The money E.U.A.C. receives from supporting members will be used to support in-situ and/or ex-situ conservation programs as proposed by member institutions and after screening by the E.U.A.C.
 Executive Committee.

-EUAC sincerely thanks those companies that support us in our conservation activities as the boundaries of our aquatic environment are constantly increasing.
+EUAC sincerely thanks our supporting members that support us in our conservation activities as the boundaries of our aquatic environment are constantly increasing.
 Our conservation activities, together with the activities of other organisations can contribute to safeguard biodiversity and planet Earth.